serokell/frontend-task-react/README.md

             - About page: `/about`
             - Not found page: `/sth-random`
     - The mockup is provided only as reference.
 The final result should look like a real web app.
-    - The data must be from the API and not hardcoded.

 3. There should be no CSS library/framework involved.
 SCSS can be used.
 BEM methodology is preferred.